jettdlee/temporal_difference/README.md

 ![alt text](https://github.com/SirTune/temporal_difference/blob/master/image/qlearning.png "Q-Learning")

 The learned action-value function Q directly approximates Q^*, the optimal action-value function, independent of the policy being followed.
 This simplifies the analysis of the algorithm and enabled early convergence.
 The policy still has an effect in that it determines which state-action pairs are visited and updated.
-However, the only requirements for convergence is that all pairs continue to be updated.
+However, the only requirements for convergence are that all pairs continue to be updated.
 This is a minimal requirement in the sense that any method guaranteed to find optimal behaviour in the general case must require it.
 Under this assumption and a variant of the usual stochastic approximation conditions on the sequence of step-size parameters, Q has been shown to converge with probability 1 to Q^*.
 The rule updates a state-action pair, so the top node (root of the update), must be small, filled action node.
 Update is also from action nodes, maximizing over all those actions possible in the next state.
 Thus the bottom nodes of the backup diagram should be all action nodes.
 ```